Robo-Ryan/SuperGroup1/README.md

 1. Go to: https://robo-ryan.github.io/SuperGroup1/
 2. Click 'Add a Workout' to include new workouts to your list.
 3. Save your common workouts to quickly refer back during your gym sessions.

+## Contributing

+Contributions to the Workout To-Do List are welcome!
+Here's how you can contribute:

+1. Fork the repository.
+2. Create a new branch for each feature or improvement.
+3. Send a pull request from each feature branch to the main branch for review.